abbas-taher/scala-eclipse-spark-hortonwork-project-setup/README.md

 ## Tutorial 101: How to build &amp; run Spark example: SparkPageRank.scala
 ### Building project using Scala IDE for Eclipse and running on Hortonworks 2.5 Sandbox

 The [Apache Spark Examples](http://spark.apache.org/examples.html) give a quick overview of the Spark API.
 They are a hidden treasure for someone seeking to learn about Apache Spark and its various components.
 You can download the whole set of examples from [Spark’s Github Repository](https://github.com/apache/spark/tree/master/examples/src/main/scala/org/apache/spark/examples).
-We shall be using SparkPageRank.scala from the example set in this tutorial
+We shall be using SparkPageRank.scala from the example set in this tutorial.

 Lately, I have started building some of these sample mini applications in order to understand Spark’s capabilities and API even better.
 Although the Spark Shell approach works, I decided to try using the community edition of [Scala IDE for Eclipse](http://scala-ide.org/download/sdk.html) release version 4.5. to build the examples directly without using Maven.
 The 64 bit package includes (Eclipse Neon 4.6.1, Scala IDE 4.5.0, and Scala 2.11.8 & Scala 2.10.6).
 Installation is straight forward but one thing to keep in mind that when you unzip the Eclipse downloaded eclipse file you only need to create a shortcut to “eclipse.exe” to run the IDE.
 Scala 2.11 require JDK 8.